awsdocs/amazon-s3-userguide/doc_source/specifying-s3-encryption.md

 ------
 #### [ \.NET ]

 When you upload an object, you can direct Amazon S3 to encrypt it\.
 To change the encryption state of an existing object, you make a copy of the object and delete the source object\.
 By default, the copy operation encrypts the target only if you explicitly request server\-side encryption of the target object\.
-To specify server\-side encryption in the `CopyObjectRequest`, add the following:
+To specify SSE\-S3 in the `CopyObjectRequest`, add the following:

 ```
  ServerSideEncryptionMethod = ServerSideEncryptionMethod.AES256